wilcoxen-courses/e216-pzip/README.md

 ## Summary

-This exercise focuses on techniques that are useful for working with large datasets, as well as on additional techniques for visualization using matplotlib.
+This exercise focuses on Matplotlib and Pandas features that are useful for working with large datasets.

 ## Input Data